Theses completed since 2019 have been added to the Thesis module which forms part of our institutional repository, Pure.

 For those undertaking a PhD by portfolio / prior publication, we would recommend where possible getting publisher permissions for us to include the final publications in the version of the thesis which we make available online.
 Where an author has signed a Copyright Transfer Agreement with a publisher this will otherwise restrict our ability to share this content, and we may therefore only be able to make a limited version of the thesis publicly available online.

 Many publishers will allow a particular version (e.g. a pre-print or post-print) of an article to be included in an institutional repository and you may be able to include these versions in the electronic version of your thesis rather than including the publisher’s PDF(s) if permissions are not otherwise forthcoming.
 This information may be included in the copyright transfer agreement or licence to publish which you signed prior to publication.
 Alternatively, ask your publisher directly.
 Depending on the type of output you produce, you may also need the permission of co-creators / joint copyright holders.
 Again, we would recommend that you seek this permission as you go along and keep a record of the permissions you have obtained.
 For further advice regarding this please contact your Faculty Principal Registry Officer or the Repository Development Officer

-If you submitted your PhD thesis before 2008 and would like to have it made available electronically in the institutional repository then please email the email@example.com.
-We will need to check the thesis for 3rd party copyright and remove these first before we can digitize the thesis and make it openly available.
+If you submitted your PhD thesis before 2008 and would like to have it made available electronically in the institutional repository then please email our team.
+We will need to check the thesis for any issues with copyright or data protection and will remove content where necessary before we digitize the thesis and make it openly available.